 Scientific study of human behavior.
 Topics include the history of psychology, scientific methods, biological processes, sensation and perception, consciousness, learning, intelligence, human development, motivation and emotion, personality, abnormal behavior, social psychology and diversity.

-First of a two semester introductory sequence in probability and statistics.
-Intended for students majoring in liberal arts, sciences, engineering, and education.
-Includes study of descriptive statistics, relationships in bivariate data using scatter plots, two-way tables, correlation coefficients, and simple linear regression, elementary probability, probability distributions, normal distribution, binomial distribution, sampling concepts, sampling distribution of sample mean, estimation, and hypothesis testing.
+Includes study of descriptive statistics, relationships in bivariate data using scatter plots, two-way tables, correlation coefficients, and simple linear regression.
+Study of elementary probability, probability distributions, normal distribution, binomial distribution, sampling concepts, sampling distribution of sample mean, estimation, and hypothesis testing.

 Terminology utilized by health care professionals.
 Emphasis on correct spelling, definition, and pronunciation.
 Usage of basic and complex medical terms related to the body as a whole, and to the musculoskeletal, digestive, respiratory, urinary, female reproductive, male reproductive and cardiovascular systems.
 Proficient use of medical dictionary is emphasized.